Reverend

 Gifts for Ministry

-Since my context over the past 9 years has been a university campus, I have focused on that particular context by building a nationwide network of churches that share this context, the University Church Network, which met 5 times in each of the jurisdictions to share best practices and ideas for innovative ministry.
+From 2011-2020, my context of ministry was a university campus.
+I focused on that particular context by building a nationwide network of churches that share that setting, the University Church Network, which met 5 times in each of the jurisdictions to share best practices and ideas for innovative ministry.
 I was assisted by the General Board of Higher Education and Ministry and the General Board of Discipleship in this endeavor.
 I have sought to increase impact between the church in the campus community—a sidewalk “coffee and conversation” cart that provided for engagement with passers-by, and signage around the church that tapped into the cultural awareness of our church (Tulsa World profiled our “Common Grounds” coffee cart, and a few of the pictures of our church marquee “went viral,” with a tribute to Prince upon his passing in 2016 reaching over 4 million views on social media.

 I have been fortunate to receive several grants and fellowships through the years that have enhanced my ministry.
 I received a Fund for Theological Education fellowship in my first year of seminary that helped me explore connections between the church and ecological concerns, and a few years ago I received fellowship from my undergraduate school called the Hendrix Institute for Clergy Civic Engagement that helped 10 clergy find avenues to bridge the church with the civic concerns that we all face as leaders in our communities.